combefis/combefis.github.io/teaching/index.md

     year bachelor students were given in French while those for master students were given in English.
 I also supervised several master thesis at UCL.</p>

-    <p>In addition to my main activities, I also gave trainings on Java™ for
+    <p>In addition to my main activities, I also gave trainings and conferences
-    second year bachelor students, for their programming project course.
-I also gave other trainings, for the  UCLouvain ACM Student Chapter non-profit association, for example.</p>

-    <p>Finally, I am involved in several pedagogical projects including the
-    development of educational devices to improve the success rate for first year bachelor students.</p>
+    about various subjects mainly related to computer science, project management, efficient communication and other sciences.
+Finally, I am involved in several pedagogical projects including the development of educational devices to improve the success rate for first year bachelor students.</p>
   </div>